kotools/types/README.md

   Native projects.
 - **Enhanced Type Safety:** Fortify your code with explicit types, catching errors at compile time to create robust and reliable applications.
-- **Automatic Serialization:** Seamlessly serialize or deserialize types using kotlinx.serialization, making data interchange between platforms, APIs, databases and libraries a breeze.
+- **Automatic Serialization:** Seamlessly serialize and deserialize types using [kotlinx.serialization], making data interchange between platforms, APIs, databases and libraries a breeze.

 ## 🛠️ Installation